sunny3e/SQLPackage/README.md

 SQLDataAccess will store, ***text, double, float, blob, Date, integer and long long integers***.

-For Blobs you can store ***binary, varbinary, blob.***
+For Blobs you can store ***binary, varbinary, blob, Data.***

+You can store Swift Data types directly.

 For Text you can store ***char, character, clob, national varying character, native character, nchar, nvarchar, varchar, variant, varying character, text***.

 For Dates you can store ***datetime, time, timestamp, date.*** No need to convert Dates to Strings and back and forth, SQLDataAccess does all that for you!
-Dates are always stored as UTC in the DB and day light savings time is also taken into account for the local you are in.
+Dates should always be stored as UTC in the DB and are stored using DataFormatter ***yyyy-MM-dd HH:mm:ss*** so DataFormatter takes care of day light savings time for the "en\_US\_POSIX" local you are in.

 For Integers you can store ***bigint, bit, bool, boolean, int2, int8, integer, mediumint, smallint, tinyint, int.***

 For Doubles you can store ***decimal, double precision, float, numeric, real, double.*** Double has the most precision.

 You can even store Nulls of type ***Null.***

+You can also store Swift UUID directy of type ***UUID.***

 You just declare these types in tables, and and your Codable struct, and SQLDataAccess does the rest for you!